0xSero/partisia-docs/docs/operator-9-node-health.md

 ## Get automatic updates

-To setup automatic updates you will need Cron, which is a time based job scheduler.
+To set up automatic updates you will need Cron, which is a time based job scheduler.
 See if you have the Cron package installed:

 ````bash
 dpkg -l cron